Over 5 Million People Have Their Wisdom Teeth Extracted Each Year

 One Routine Procedure for Effective Pain Relief

 By removing your wisdom teeth, we can alleviate your pain and discomfort directly at the source.
-As an experienced professional, Dr. Gandhi has extracted wisdom teeth to save the smiles of countless patients.
+As an experienced professional, Dr. Gandhi and Dr. Harvey have extracted wisdom teeth to save the smiles of countless patients.
 After the teeth have been removed during this routine procedure, you will be given care instructions and we may schedule a follow-up appointment.
 If you experience some minor discomfort at the extraction site, an over-the-counter pain-killer should help.
 Most patients are back to normal within a few days, and the healing process complete within two weeks.

 - Infection of the gums